lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ### Out-of-band root CA Public Key
 {: id="sect-5.2.5"}

-Each root CA must be able to publish its current public key via some "out-of-band" means or together with the respective link certificate using an online mechanism.
+Each root CA that provides a self-signed certificate must be able to publish its current public key via some "out-of-band" means or together with the respective link certificate using an online mechanism.
 While such mechanisms are beyond the scope of this document, we define data structures that can support such mechanisms.